Skip to main content

 Related features include:

-• Update accounts: writes certain changes into Target systems which are not normally be included in an enforcement.
+• Update accounts: writes certain changes into Target systems which are not normally included in an enforcement.

 • Retry failed action: retries a single entitlement action that failed during an enforcement, without performing another full enforcement.